Sound approximate and asymptotic probabilistic bisimulations for PCTL: Soundness

-The rightmost graph in \Cref{fig:matching} instead sketches how our proof devises the wanted weight function $h$, by constructing a network flow problem, and exploiting the well-known min-cut/max-flow theorem.
+The rightmost graph in~\autoref{fig:matching} instead sketches how our proof devises the desired weight function $h$, by constructing a network flow problem, and exploiting the well-known min-cut/max-flow theorem~\cite{MinCut}, following the approach of~\cite{Baier98thesis}.
 We start by adding a source node to the right (white bullet in the figure), connected to nodes in $B$, and a sink node to the left, connected to nodes in $A$.
 We write the capacity over each edge: we use $f_B(b_i)$ for the edges connected to the source, $f_A(a_i)$ for the edges connected to the sink, and $+\infty$ for the other edges in the middle.

 Then, we argue that the leftmost cut $C$ shown in the figure is a min-cut.
 Intuitively, if we take another cut $C'$ not including some edge in $C$, then $C'$ has to include other edges making $C'$ not any better than $C$.
 Indeed, $C'$ can surely not include any edge in the middle, since they have $+\infty$ capacity.
 Therefore, if $C'$ does not include an edge from some $a_i$ to the sink, it has to include all the edges from the source to each $b_j \in g(a_i)$.
 In this case, hypothesis \eqref{eq:matching-assumption} ensures that doing so does not lead to a better cut.
 Hence, $C$ is indeed a min-cut.